Animal Registration and Renewal

 you must notify Council by completing the deceased or departed animal online form.

 Failure to do so may result in a fine.
-Please ensure you update the animals microchip details with the Australian Animal Register.
+Please ensure you update the animals microchip details with the corresponding Microchip registry. to ensure lost pets are returned to the lawful owner in the event they become lost or injured.

 Animal transfers cannot be completed online.